China retaliates by arresting Americans

 China also arrested a Canadian couple, Kevin and Julia Garratt, in 2014 and held them for nearly two years on trumped-up spying charges.

 The detentions follow the FBI’s arrest Sept.
-13 of Chinese government official Zhongsan Liu following a lengthy investigation into Chinese visa fraud related to Beijing’s efforts to garner American high-technology at U.S. universities.
+13 of Chinese government official Zhongsan Liu after a lengthy investigation into Chinese visa fraud related to Beijing’s efforts to garner American high technology at U.S. universities.

 According to court papers, Mr. Liu headed a Chinese front group in New Jersey called the China Association for International Exchange of Personnel (CAIEP).